PierrunoYT/awesome-ai-dev-tools/README.md

 ---

 This list is just the beginning.
 Feel free to contribute by adding more AI-powered development tools that you find useful!

+## Git Clients

+- [GitBrain](https://gitbrain.dev/) — Git client that simplifies the git workflow.
+Splits code changes, generates summaries & commit messages for code changes.
+Uses OpenAI.
+- [GitButler](https://gitbutler.com/) — Git client for simultaneous branches on top of your existing workflow.
+Defaults to OpenAI, can be changed to Perplexity for generating conventional commit messages.